 Presents entry-level social work students with basic social work principles, values and generic skills needed for work with individuals utilizing a direct-service generalist approach to social work practice.
-Also provides the foundation of generic skills that are deemed applicable to all practice contexts, i.e., individual, family, group organization and communities.
-Range of competencies and skills covered includes, but is not limited to, the use of the ecological perspective, developing the social history, problem-solving/critical thinking, an overview of the single subject design, the four phases of the Interactional Approach to Helping Model, the Dual Perspective and service planning.
+Provides the foundation of generic skills deemed applicable to all practice contexts, i.e., individual, family, group organization and communities.
+Range of competencies and skills covered includes, but not limited to, the use of the ecological perspective, developing the social history, problem-solving/critical thinking, an overview of the single subject design, the four phases of the Interactional Approach to Helping Model, the Dual Perspective and service planning.
 These skills are studied in the classroom and made operational via classroom and lab exercises, simulated experiences and external assignments.
-During the latter part of this course, a student who is successfully completing this course must apply to the Social Work Program for Professional Status in order to continue to take higher-level social work courses.
+Professional Status necessary for higher-level social work courses.
 Policies and application procedures are described in the Social Work Handbook.
 Prerequisites: SWK102, SWK150 and SWK250.